 Fourth Sunday: 11am Holy Communion

-Coffee is usually served after each service
+Coffee is usually served before each service

 There is a long tradition of displaying a portrait of the Monarch in public buildings and we have one in the North Aisle.